 You need to be particularly attuned during holiday seasons when chocolate poisoning cases go up; Easter, Halloween, Christmas, Valentine’s Day, etc. These are days where we are more likely to have chocolate lying around the house, on a coffee table, or in a bag.

 It isn’t fully understood why grapes and related products (raisins, currants, etc) are a problem for dogs but can lead to serious issues such as kidney failure.
 Some dogs are fine with these products, others are not.
 Worse is the symptoms can be delayed from 12 hours to a few days.

 Initial symptoms of poisoning include vomiting, diarrhea, and general lethargy.
 Over the next few days, kidney failure might occur, or long-term kidney disease develops over time.

 Don’t forget that cakes, cookies, cereals, and snacks (such as muesli bars or trail mix) often have grape products in them.
 It isn’t just raw grapes that can cause issues.

-Milk, dairy, chocolate, and grape products all should be avoided for the lifetime of your Husky, and particularly at the puppy stage of life.
+Milk, chocolate, grape, onions, and alcohol products all should be avoided for the lifetime of your Husky, and particularly at the puppy stage of life.
 You should stick to regular dog food in various forms and textures to provide some variety: dry kibble, wet food, raw meat, and doggie treats.
 Don’t forget to lock up your kitchen cabinets or keep your Siberian Husky out of the kitchen.
-Bored Huskies will open anything that can be opened and investigate.
+Bored huskies will open anything that can be opened and investigate.
 Sooner or later they will find something they shouldn’t be eating and will not know any better.
 So keep your Husky away from human food!